fishdaemon/google-authenticator-backup/README.md

 # google-authenticator-backup
 Bash script that create new QR codes images from android google authenticator app

+It needs the following software to be installed and in your $PATH sqlite3, adb , qrencode and optionally xdg-open

+Your phone needs to be rooted, and you need to enable USB debugging

-The script is only tried on ubuntu.
+The script is only tried on ubuntu 1504

 The script uses mktemp -d in /var/run/lock  if tmpfs is mounted there.